 Summary of Act 3

-once again finds the sleeping Kundry, still and apparently lifeless, in the undergrowth near his hut.
-As he revives
+finds the sleeping Kundry, still and apparently lifeless, in the undergrowth near his hut.
+As he revives her, a strange

-her, a strange knight, in full armour and carrying a spear, approaches.
-Gurnemanz reproaches
+knight, in full armour and carrying a spear, approaches.
+Gurnemanz reproaches him for

-him for bearing arms on this most holy of days, Good Friday.
-Then he recognises the sacred spear and the knight as
+bearing arms on this most holy of days, Good Friday.
+Then he recognises the sacred spear and the knight as the boy

-the boy who had once killed a swan.
-Parsifal describes his long and weary wanderings in
+who had once killed a swan.
+Parsifal describes his long and weary wanderings in search of

 feet.
 In return, as the first duty in his new role, Parsifal baptises her and kisses her on